Strawberries and cream; gin and tonic; rhythm and blues.

 They’ll hold the roadmap and work hard to coordinate the right stakeholders to drive a product to success, based on core strategic objectives.

 But a PM’s function goes far beyond delivery.

 It’s also their responsibility to understand the market; be an expert in customer needs, and ensure that each product or feature in the workstream will deliver strategic value for the business, and emotional value for the user.

 And that sounds pretty similar to user experience, doesn’t it?

-After all, a UX Designer’s mission should always be focused on problem-solving; designing the most useable and enjoyable product, to benefit the end-user.
+After all, a UX Designer’s mission should always be focused on problem-solving, and designing the most useable and enjoyable product to benefit the end-user.

 So then why would these roles end up in competition, either for creative vision or strategic control?